-Goal 1: The FCI scores were again excellent, the second time in a row that Dr. Watson's students performed at this level.
-The hope is that Dr. Martell's classes will continue to show improvement in this area, as the students in PY 111 had a 44.5% gain this fall.
+Goal 1: The FCI scores dropped off a bit to 36.2%, but the hope is that Eric's classes will bounce back in future semesters to the 40-50% range.
 The MFT is a different story.
 Our results vary widely, and seem to be overly affected by a single student succeeding or failing, so it is hard to draw substantive conclusions from the data.
 One thing we suspect is occurring is that some students do not take the test as seriously as we'd hope, given that the test currently is given outside of any classes, so there are no consequences either for high or low scores.
-Starting in Spring 2014, we will tie the tests to courses (the specific details are still under discussion), and hopefully we will be able to get the students to focus and do as well as they can, without adding unnecessary stress at the end of the semester.
+Starting in Spring 2015, we will tie the tests to courses (the specific details are still under discussion), and hopefully we will be able to get the students to focus and do as well as they can, without adding unnecessary stress at the end of the semester.